Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### _Notification(number)
 > Called when the object receives a notification, which can be identified in by comparing it with a constant.
 See also . public override void _Notification(int what) { if (what == NotificationPredelete) { GD.Print("Goodbye!"); } } Note: The base defines a few notifications ( and ).
-Inheriting classes such as define a lot more notifications, which are also received by this method.
+Inheriting classes such as define a lot more notifications, which are also received by this method.Note: Unlike other virtual methods, this method is called automatically for every script that overrides it.
+This means that the base implementation should not be called via super in GDScript or its equivalents in other languages.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">